iotaledger/tips/text/0000-transaction-payload/0000-transaction-payload.md

 Each defined input must be accompanied by a corresponding <i>Unlock Block</i> at the same index in the <i>Unlock Blocks</i> part of the <i>Transaction Payload</i>.
 If multiple inputs can be unlocked through the same <i>Unlock Block</i>, then the given <i>Unlock Block</i> only needs to be specified at the index of the first input which gets unlocked by it.
-Subsequent inputs which are unlocked through the same data must have a <i>Reference Unlock Block</i> pointing to the previous <i>Unlock Block</i>.
+Subsequent inputs which are unlocked through the same data must have a <i>Reference Unlock Block</i> pointing to the index of a previous <i>Unlock Block</i>.
 This ensures that no duplicate data needs to occur in the same transaction.

 ###### UTXO Input